Scottish Philosophy in the 18th Century

 - –––, 2016, ‘Francis Hutcheson, George Turnbull and the intersection of aesthetics and morals’, in Francis Hutcheson and the Origin of the Aesthetic, E. Szécsényi (ed.), Aberdeen, pp. 1–14.

 - Broadie, Alexander and Smith, Craig (eds.), 2019, The Cambridge Companion to the Scottish Enlightenment, 2nd edition, Cambridge: Cambridge University Press.

 - Campbell, T. D., 1971, Adam Smith’s Science of Morals, London: Allen and Unwin.

 - Carey, Daniel, 2006, Locke, Shaftesbury, and Hutcheson: Contesting Diversity in the Enlightenment and Beyond, Cambridge: Cambridge University Press.

 - Cuneo, Terence and R. van Woudenberg (eds.), 2004, The Cambridge Companion to Thomas Reid, Cambridge: Cambridge University Press.

 - Dunyach, Jean-François and Ann Thomson (eds.), 2015, The Enlightenment in Scotland: National and International Perspectives, Oxford: Voltaire Foundation, University of Oxford.

-- Forman-Barzilai, Fonna, 2010, Adam Ferguson and the Circles of Sympathy: Cosmopolitanism and Moral Theory, Cambridge: Cambridge University Press.
+- Forman-Barzilai, Fonna, 2010, Adam Smith and the Circles of Sympathy: Cosmopolitanism and Moral Theory, Cambridge: Cambridge University Press.